-Gifted students: You have just received keys to our newest laboratories.
-Over the next three years you are going to take part in discoveries that will change the face of humanity.
+As gifted students, you have just been given the keys to our most innovative laboratories.
+Over the next three years, you will be part of discoveries that could change humanity.

 More about the program

 The program spans two years and caters to high school students, as follows: